tushar-sharma/tushar-sharma.github.io/_posts/2026-05-11-canton-local-multi-node-sandbox.md

 This setup is useful for:

-- verifying both participants can start from the same local DAR set
+- verifying all three participants can start from the same local DAR set
 - testing client configuration against different Ledger API ports
 - testing visibility differences between parties hosted on different participants
 - preparing for party replication or party migration experiments